 But here’s the rub, this client (as prickly as they may be) is also consistent, fast paying (the pay is OK..not crappy, not great either) and decent work.
 But 3.5 years in, I am starting to get bored and starting to truly feel invisible as far as a team member.

-But I am also wondering what is at the root of this upset.
-Am I stressing about this client because I have truly outgrown them?
-Am I fed up with the minor disrespect that gets sent my way?
-Or have I lost sight of what they truly are: a bread-n-butter client that pays the bills, nothing more…nothing less.
-Is the control enthusiast in me trying to make this more out of my role with this client than what it really is?
-Have I just run more course with these folks and it’s time to move on to green pastures?
-These are the times when a crystal ball would be lovely.
+But I also remember wondering what was at the root of this upset.
+Was I stressing about this client because I have truly outgrown them?
+Was I fed up with the minor disrespect that gets sent my way?
+Or did I lose sight of what they truly were: a means to an end?

 I admit back then that I had fantasies about giving my notice to this client….which were quickly followed by feelings of sheer terror when I thought about this chunk of change going bye-bye every month.
 So that night, as I lay in bed fretting about this issue for the 167th time this week I decided to ask for help from my Higher Power.

 As the sun came up the next morning, the first thought that came to mind was the work I needed (yes NEEDED) to get done for this particular client.
 And it filled me with DREAD.
 I paid attention to this feeling hardcore for the first time.

 But when I popped open my email, one of the first things I saw in my Inbox was a podcast from the Freelance Writer’s Den (oh, how I heart “the Den!”) called, HOW TO BALANCE WRITING FOR LOVE AND PAYING THE BILLS from Jennifer Goforth Gregory.

-Holy schnickies!
-Is that for real?
 An answer to my request for clarity!
 So I clicked and listened.
 Thirty minutes later and I can happily say YES, THAT was what I needed to hear.
-This is what I gleaned from this podcast.